 FOR TAPAS LOVERS:

 Poble sec and Raval neighborhood are good places to find the bests tapas in Barcelona.
-For example, Can Eusebio (very cheap, but not elegant), Taps (available only with reservation), Bar Ramon (a classic €€) and Fabrica Moritz (not so Spanish but good location €€).
+For example, Can Eusebio (very cheap, but not elegant), Taps (available only with reservation), Bar Ramon (a classic €€) and Fabrica Moritz (good location €€).
 Boqueria Market offers good tapas restaurants try it!

 Pinchos are a typical dish of North Spain but in Barcelona, there is a street completely dedicates to this kind of food: Carrer Blai in Poble sec neighborhood is very famous.